Meta-optical Miniscope for Multifunctional Imaging: Results and discussion

-Figure~\ref{fig2}(a) illustrates the phase profiles for the different metalenses.
+Figure~\ref{fig2}a illustrates the phase profiles for the different metalenses.
 To translate these phase profiles to a physical structure, we first created a lookup table, which allows us to correlate a specific phase value to a specific feature size of nanopillar.
 We simulated the phase response of silicon nitride pillars on a fused silica substrate with a thickness of 800 nm and a center-to-center spacing of 350 nm using rigorous coupled-wave analysis (RCWA).
 The optimized phase profiles were subsequently converted into feature maps, using this lookup table.
-These designs were then fabricated using a nanofabrication approach, which is described in detail in the Methods section and shown in Figure S1 of the Supporting Information.
-An alumina hard mask was deposited via evaporation after patterning the silicon nitride layer by electron-beam lithography, followed by inductively coupled plasma reactive ion etching.
-The microscope and scanning electron microscope (SEM) images of the fabricated EDOF metalens are shown in Figure S1 of the Supporting Information, demonstrating suitable fabrication quality.
+These designs were then fabricated using a nanofabrication approach, which is described in detail in the Materials and Methods section and shown in Figure S1a of the Supporting Information.
+An alumina hard mask was deposited via evaporation after patterning the silicon nitride layer by electron-beam lithography (EBL), followed by inductively coupled plasma reactive ion etching.
+The optical and scanning electron microscope (SEM) images of the fabricated EDOF metalens (Figure~S1b,c) demonstrate good fabrication quality.